DR. UGro Gashee Ingredients

 Hydrolyzed Marine Collagen

-Derived from the scales of fish skin Collagen which surrounds the hair follicle helps regulate the hair production cycle, becoming thicker during the anagen growth phase.
-Found In: Gashee Lotion
+Derived from the scales of fish skin Collagen which surrounds the hair follicle is a supporter of hair health and functions Found In: Gashee Lotion

 Sanusi Umar MD (Dr. U), Creator and formulator of Dr.UGro Gashee Botanical Hair Serum, Lotion, Pomade and Oral Supplements